Russellville, Arkansas: Incorporation as a city

 On June 7, 1870, Russellville became an incorporated city.
 Incorporation prompted a debate on moving the county seat, located in Dover since 1841, to one of two growing business centers adjacent to the new tracks.
 An act to move the county seat passed in the General Assembly in 1873 but was repealed during a special session of the General Assembly in 1874.
 On March 19, 1887, an election was held on whether to move the county seat to Russellville or to Atkins.
 Russellville was selected by a margin of 128 votes out of 2,670 total votes cast.
 The question on moving the county seat had also gone to the voters nearly a decade earlier on September 2, 1878, but the results were overturned in the courts.

 While formal education came to the Russellville area early with the founding of nearby Dwight Mission in 1820, most early schools were either private or by subscription.
 The Russellville Public School District was formed in 1870, the year the city was incorporated.
 By 1876, it had evolved into a nine-month school.
-By 1890, approximately 400 students attended in ten grades, and in 1893, the first class to attend through twelve grades graduated.
+By 1890, about 400 students attended in 10 grades, and in 1893, the first class to attend through 12 grades graduated.

-Most 19th-century residents of the area farmed for a living or, with the coming of the railroad, harvested timber.
-By the end of the century, Russellville and the surrounding area had become a prosperous coal-mining area, with the Ouita Coal Company being the first established.
-Other coal companies followed with deep mine shafts sunk north and south of town, which, by the 1950s, had given way to strip mining.
+Most 19th-century residents of the area farmed for a living, or with the coming of the railroad, harvested timber.
+By the end of the century, Russellville and the surrounding area had become a prosperous coal-mining region, with the Ouita Coal Company the first to be established.
+Other coal companies followed, sinking deep mine shafts north and south of town, which by the 1950s had given way to strip mining.
 Cotton became a profitable crop near Russellville; in the early 20th century, bales were sold from wagons in the middle of Main Street.
 Today, no coal is mined, and the cotton gins are gone.